Accenture/mercury-composable/guides/CHAPTER-4.md

 Your function can implement the `TypedLambdaFunction` interface to configure input and output.

-Since a data structure is passed to your function's input argument as key-values, you would need to create a PoJo class to deserialize the data structure.
+Since a data structure is passed to your function's input argument as key-values, you may create a PoJo class to deserialize the data structure.

 To tell the system that your function is expecting input as a PoJo, you can use the special notation "*" in the right hand side.